Attack leaves Charging Bull statue with a hole in its horn

 Police says the 42-year-old Varlack hit the bull with a metal object that looked like a banjo.
 The attack left the statue with a hole in its right horn.

-It’s not clear whether Varlack has an attorney who can speak for him.
+It’s not clear whether Varlack has an attorney to speak for him.

 The 7,100-pound (3,200-kilogram) bull was created by Italian-born artist Arturo Di Modica in 1989 and installed in lower Manhattan as a work of guerrilla art.